tkiat/my-writings-public/blog/software/app-and-os/chrome-firefox-bookmark-backup.md

-# How to Automate Bookmarks Backup from Chromium and Firefox
+# Chrome and Firefox: Let's Automate Bookmarks Backup

 Bookmark is a collection of your saved web pages that can make your life more convenient.
 Unfortunately, the number of bookmarks can go up to 50 or even more so it would be wise to back it up somewhere.